 How to Apply

-- Personal letter outlining plans and objectives
+- A personal letter outlining plans and objectives

 - A complete resume

-- Names, addresses and phone numbers of three to five references must be sent from school via postal mail
+- Names, addresses and phone numbers of three to five references

 “The Marian A. Smith Scholarship has had a tremendous impact on my professional development.
 It has enabled me to purchase new equipment and pursue advanced theatre opportunities that would otherwise have been impossible.
 I am extremely grateful for this support.”